JakeFTL/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

 > Abstraction is essentially hiding the inner workings of a process, only showing the user what they need.
-For example, within the Smiley class we have 'self.sense_hat = SenseHat()', everything that's involved in SenseHat is hidden within the SenseHat method, and you don't need to know or see it in order to use the Smiley class.
+For example, within the Smiley class we have 'self.sense_hat = SenseHat()', everything that's involved in SenseHat is hidden within the SenseHat class, and you don't need to know or see it in order to use the Smiley class.
 >

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)